 The impact of COVID-19 could adversely affect both tenants and landlords.
-We examine what help the government is giving to both of these groups of individuals.
+We examine what help the government is giving to both of these groups of individuals in the rental sector.

 In this ever changing environment, the government has announced plans to support Tenants and Landlords whose income is being affected by COVID-19.